rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 If the request resolves successfully, you can set the local state of the component to its initial state to empty the input fields.
 If the request is rejected, you will run into the catch block and set the error object in the local state.
 Thus an error message should show up in the form.

 In addition, the `preventDefault()` method on the event prevents a reload of the browser which otherwise would be a natural behavior when using a submit in a form.
-Moreover, note that the signed up user object from the firebase API is available in the callback function of the then block in our request.
+Moreover, note that the signed up user object from the Firebase API is available in the callback function of the then block in our request.
 You will use it later on in this tutorial.

 If you want to read more about asynchronous requests in React components, checkout [this article which explains the concept in more detail by fetching data from a third-party API](https://www.robinwieruch.de/react-fetching-data/).